WordPress powers 35% of all websites, which makes WordPress sites a go-to target for hackers.

 Website security is a critical issue for any site owner.

 If you operate a business, it’s essential to provide users with a safe website.
-Even if you don’t accept and process online payments, you want a secure WordPress site to make users comfortable when browsing your website — and to improve your rankings in search results on Google.
+Even if you don’t accept and process online payments, you want a secure, SEO-friendly WordPress site to make users comfortable when browsing your website — and to improve your rankings in search results on Google.

 WebFX can help make your WordPress site secure.

 With our web design and website maintenance services, as well as our in-house team of developers, we offer the services and know-how to maximize your WordPress security.
 Learn why more than 90% of our clients stick with us by contacting us online or calling us at 888-601-5359!

 Be the first to know when we publish a new blog post!